 Portrait of Charles VII, king of France 1422-1461.
-France, anonymous, XXe, in the words of Jean Fouquet, around 1450.
-Royale City of Loches/ Departmental Council of Indre-et-Loire.
+France, anonymous, 20th century, in the words of Jean Fouquet, around 1450.
+Royal City of Loches/Indre-et-Loire Council.

-He reigned for nearly 40 years.
-He became Dauphin in 1417, after the death of his older brother.
-His father, Charles VI, known as "the Mad", was incapable of ruling.
-Civil war raged between the Armagnacs and Bourguignons, fighting to win power.
+Upon the death of his older brother, he became Dauphin in 1417 and reigned for nearly 40 years.
+His father, King Charles VI "the Mad", was incapable of ruling.
+Civil war raged between the Armagnacs and Bourguignons in their power struggle.